 - 1. Organizational Strategy and Structure Course Syllabus.
 You are responsible for the information contained in this syllabus. - 2.
-Strategic Management, by Frank Rothaermel (4th ed.), 2019, McGraw-Hill Education. - 3.
+Strategic Management, by Frank Rothaermel (5th ed.), McGraw-Hill Education.
+Note: if there is an older edition of the textbook that you would prefer to use, ask your instructor if it is possible. - 3.
 Case Pack, HBSP (link in Toolbox) - 4.
 Other readings are available through the Toolbox: Reading Materials.